exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/4. SOLID Principles and Clean Design/Instructor/Test/SOLIDQuiz.md

 ---

-7 A data dictionary defines
+7 Which is an example of a code smell that should be refactored?
-1. Application source code variable names
+1. A method that has no comments to explain the code
-2. _**The structure, fields, and relationships of data records_**
+2. _**A class with more than 2,000 lines of code and multiple unrelated responsibilities.**_
-3. A listing of the different names used in a database
+3. A function that returns references to objects.
-4. Rules for allowed use of the data in the application
+4. All of the above.
 5. Do not know

 ---